 The health questions have two sections:

 - The graded section.

-Have you been diagnosed as having or been treated for:
+Has the proposed insured ever been diagnosed as having or been treated for:

 - Congestive heart failure, or had or been recommended to have an organ transplant?